How lucrative is travel blogging?

 Here are a few ways travel bloggers monetize their blogs, and roughly how much they can earn:

-1. Ads.
 See those nifty columns on this page serving up ads catered especially to your tastes?
 They earn me roughly $5 per 1,000 impressions.
 There are folks who make WAY less than this and others who make much, much more.
 I’ll tell you, what I make from Adsense barely covers my daily Starbucks habit, let alone any extravagant (or not so extravagant) vacations I might want to take in the future.

 Some folks sell their ad space and make significantly more that way.
 I’m not savvy enough yet to go this route, plus I haven’t done the proper research to get this done.
 For now, I’m content getting a free cup of coffee and hosting out of this gig.

-You’ll hear a lot of bloggers talk about hosting costs, which are really miniscule.
-Godaddy, for example, offers you a free domain (which costs about $13/year) when you sign up for hosting, which is just $3.99 per month.
-So, for around $50 per year, you’ve got a domain name and hosting covered.
-It really doesn’t cost anything to build a nice looking blog on WordPress, so ignore the chatter from bloggers asking readers to “help out” so they can cover their hosting expenses.
+It really doesn’t cost anything to build a nice-looking blog on WordPress, so ignore the chatter from bloggers asking readers to “help out” so they can cover their hosting expenses.
 If you want to fancy it up a bit, hire an artist on Fiverr for a cute graphic you can drop on the top of the page.

-2. Affiliate Revenue.
-Of course there are the ubiquitous credit card affiliate links.
-If you’re in cahoots with one of the big banks, you can make a nice chunk of cash on this.
-It shouldn’t surprise you one bit if your favorite bloggers make six figures or more going this route.
-When I was part of Chase’s affiliate program (on a trial basis) late last year, I earned the equivalent of two weeks salary in a month, without writing a single post about credit cards.
+When I was part of Chase’s affiliate program (on a trial basis) late last year, I earned the equivalent of two weeks’ salary in a month without writing a single post about credit cards.
 Since then, I’ve been part of Barclay’s program, though I don’t find it worthy to point out the virtues of the NFL card, so I’ve made just $89 off that program.
 My links are in the credit card tab, so if you want to use them (warning: there are better unofficial offers), that is where I hide them. 😉

 I don’t anticipate that I’ll hit the jackpot with credit cards, which is fine with me.
 I’ve got a great job that lets me read and write about travel all day long (which is something I used to do for fun).
 I’m grateful that I can make a living this way and truly have the best of both worlds.

-Affiliate income isn’t restricted to credit cards: Some bloggers have affiliate links from popular retailers, earning them either a flat fee or percentage based on sales.
+Affiliate income isn’t restricted to credit cards: Some bloggers have affiliate links from popular retailers, earning them either a flat fee or a percentage based on sales.
 If you have a large and loyal audience, you may do well in this category.

-4. E-books/Guides.
 Chris Guillebeau has mastered this.
 In addition to his blog (which he runs ad-free), he sells guidebooks that cover everything from travel hacking to starting your own business.
 He does well for himself and though he could earn more from the platform he’s built, he once revealed he earns just $75,000 per year from his blog.
 This sounds like a great living to some of us.
 However, considering the huge platform he’s built, that number would be much higher if he sold ad space and threw in affiliate links.

 Many other bloggers sell travel guides.
 While it’s possible to earn a nice income with guidebooks, I can’t imagine most bloggers will.
 Especially when the majority of travel information is free on the internet.
 It can certainly be done if you brand yourself correctly and build a large enough platform.